paulzchen/paulzchen.github.io/README.md

 ## My Research
 In early March 2020, I pivoted my work to help with the response to COVID-19.
 My research has focused on understanding why superspreading drives the COVID-19 pandemic, modelling how SARS-CoV-2 is shed via droplets and aerosols, characterizing the respiratory kinetics of SARS-CoV-2, finding an indicator to potentially predict severe COVID-19 before clinical deterioration, and evaluating methods to decontaminate N95 respirators for reuse.
 Among other findings, we published the first study to identify a virological factor that facilitates overdispersion, and superspreading, for directly transmitted viruses.

 Outside of COVID-19, I investigate how nanocrystals form at the atomic level and use that insight to design new nanomaterials for health applications.
 I am passionate about developing new methodological approaches to design materials and technologies that address key health, energy and environmental issues.
-Overall, I hope that our work helps improve both science and society.
+Overall, I hope our work helps improve both science and society.

 ## Publications
 (updated May 29, 2021)